Improving LLM Agents with Reinforcement Learning on Cryptographic CTF Challenges: Introduction

 \section{Introduction}

-Large language models (LLMs) have rapidly evolved from powerful text generators to sophisticated agents capable of performing complex reasoning tasks that frequently surpass human baselines \cite{llm_agent_survey}.
-This rapid advancement has spurred significant research interest in deploying LLM-based agents in critical cybersecurity roles, such as autonomous penetration testing and vulnerability detection \cite{llm_agents_can_hack_websites, llm_agents_hack_one_day_vuln, team_llm_agent_zero_day}.

-Penetration testing has garnered considerable attention due to its practical implications for system security.
-This approach involves simulating cyberattacks to identify vulnerabilities and subsequently documenting exploitable weaknesses.
-Current LLM-based penetration testing agents primarily emphasize autonomous hacking capabilities, with their effectiveness typically assessed using Capture The Flag (CTF) challenges—structured cybersecurity puzzles designed to emulate real-world offensive and defensive scenarios \cite{intercode, hacksynth, nyu, cybench}.
-However, existing benchmarks remain limited in scale and diversity \cite{nyu}, posing a challenge for rigorous evaluation and comprehensive training of LLM-based cybersecurity agents.
+Large Language Models (LLMs) are rapidly evolving from general-purpose text generators into autonomous agents—capable of complex reasoning and increasingly rivaling human performance across domains \cite{llm_agent_survey}.
+This rapid advancement has caused significant research interest in deploying LLM-based agents in critical cybersecurity contexts, such as autonomous penetration testing and vulnerability detection \cite{llm_agents_can_hack_websites, llm_agents_hack_one_day_vuln, team_llm_agent_zero_day}.
+Penetration testing, which involves simulating cyberattacks to proactively identify and document exploitable vulnerabilities, is a valuable practice for enhancing system security.
+Current LLM-based penetration testing agents primarily focus on autonomous exploitation capabilities.
+Capture The Flag (CTF) challenges have emerged as a natural benchmark for these capabilities: they emulate real-world offensive and defensive scenarios, enforce precise success criteria, and demand structured multi-step reasoning \cite{intercode, hacksynth, nyu, cybench}.
+Despite advancements in scripted and tool-augmented approaches, a significant challenge remains: the absence of scalable, rigorous environments for training these agents, rather than just evaluating them.

-Reinforcement learning (RL) has emerged as a promising approach to enhance the capabilities of LLM agents, particularly through structured fine-tuning methods that can improve multi-step reasoning and decision-making abilities \cite{llm_rl_survey}.
-The Guided Reinforcement Prompt Optimization (GRPO) \cite{grpo} method introduced by the DeepSeek team has notably demonstrated state-of-the-art performance improvements in structured reasoning tasks while maintaining computational efficiency \cite{deepseek_r1}.
+Reinforcement Learning (RL) has emerged as a promising approach to enhance the capabilities of LLM agents and has shown strong results in mathematics, coding, and planning.
+This enhancement is particularly achieved through structured fine-tuning methods that improve multi-step reasoning and decision-making abilities \cite{llm_rl_survey}.
+The recently proposed Group Relative Policy Optimization (GRPO) \cite{grpo}, in particular, supports efficient fine-tuning using ranked outputs, and has shown strong performance on competitive reasoning tasks with a relatively modest compute effort \cite{deepseek_r1}.
+However, practical RL training requires environments that provide abundant, objectively verifiable tasks, which are often lacking in cybersecurity datasets.

-We introduce the \emph{random-crypto} benchmark—a procedurally generated data\-set comprising diverse cryptographic CTF challenges.
-This dataset provides an effectively arbitrarily large training corpus, facilitating the systematic exploration of RL-based improvements.
-In this study, we use the \emph{random-crypto} dataset to fine-tune a tool-augmented Llama-3.1-8B model \cite{llama31_8B}.
-We demonstrate that GRPO, not only enhances agent performance in cryptographic problem-solving but also improves the reliability and effectiveness of tool usage.